We are in danger – FIFPro warns football facing ’emergency’ over player fatigue

 “If FIFA doesn’t listen we will take things into our own hands, we won’t exclude any kind of possibility whatsoever.”

+“If we don’t take action the industry is in danger…We are destroying football.
+Now we need to resort to legal action.
+We can’t wait a day longer.”

+The PA news agency has contacted FIFA for comment.
+Its president Gianni Infantino said at the organisation’s Congress in Bangkok earlier this month: “FIFA is organising around one per cent of the games of the top clubs in the world, 98-99 per cent of the matches are organised by the different leagues, associations, confederations.”

-There were specific warnings for young players and the increased number of games they are being asked to take part in as their bodies continue to develop.
+There were specific warnings from FIFPro for young players and the increased number of games they are being asked to take part in as their bodies continue to develop.

 The example of Real Madrid and England midfielder Jude Bellingham was highlighted.
 He has played over 18,000 minutes of football, compared to David Beckham (3,929) and Wayne Rooney (15,481) at the same age.